Folic acid in pregnancy

 The UK government runs an ongoing survey of the nation’s diet called the National Diet and Nutrition Survey (the NDNS).
 The NDNS looks at what people are eating, the levels of vitamins and minerals in the foods being eaten, and whether people are getting enough of what they need.
 The NDNS also measures blood levels for some nutrients, including folic acid.

-NDNS data show that 91% of women of childbearing age in the UK have blood levels of folate that are too low to protect against NTDs.(8) If these women do not take supplements of 400μg of folic acid before becoming pregnant, their unborn children may be at risk of developing a neural tube defect.
+NDNS data show that 91% of women of childbearing age in the UK have blood levels of folate that are too low to protect against NTDs.(4) If these women do not take supplements of 400μg of folic acid before becoming pregnant, their unborn children may be at risk of developing a neural tube defect.

 Safety and risks

 We review our health information every two years and this information is due to be updated in October 2024.
-Here are details about how we develop and review our self care aware fact sheets.

 1. Hoffbrand A.V.
 (2001) The History of Folic Acid; British Journal of Haematology; 579-589